ibm-cloud-docs/cloud-object-storage/developers.md

 ## Using the API
 {: #gs-dev-api}

-For managing data stored in {{site.data.keyword.cos_short}}, you can use S3 API compatible tools like the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli)with [HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) for compatibility.
+For managing data stored in {{site.data.keyword.cos_short}}, you can use S3 API compatible tools like the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) with [HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) for compatibility.
 As IAM tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
-More information can be found in [the `curl` reference](/docs/cloud-object-storage?topic=cloud-object-storage-curl), as well as [the API reference documentation](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api).
+More information can be found in the [`curl`](/docs/cloud-object-storage?topic=cloud-object-storage-curl) and the [API](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api) documentation.

 ## Using libraries and SDKs
 {: #gs-dev-sdk}